lahari104/Documentations/Git/vcs-git.md

     * The local repository is the database on your local machine where Git stores all the commits and version history of your project.(git commit -m "commit message")

   **Remote Repository**:
-    * The remote repository is a copy of your local repository hosted on a remote server like GitHub, GitLab, or Bitbucket. (git push)
+    * The remote repository is a copy of your local repository hosted on a remote server like GitHub, GitLab or Bitbucket. (git push)

   **Stash Area**:
     * The stash area is a temporary storage area in Git where you can store changes that are not ready to be committed or that you want to temporarily set aside.(git stash)